Excellent Hosting Service

 Even the plugins supposed to make your WordPress faster might make it slower.
 The best examples are caching plugins, optimization plugins and others.
 They indeed might accelerate the browsing of your website through caching, but they will slow down your install, especially the experience you have when you are logged in.

 Move whatever process you can out of your WordPress.
-I am not talking about moving your images but using external services for optimization and caching.
-Please check my articles about Images Optimization and CDN.
-Also, it’s better to have security handled by your hosting service (and Cloudflare).
-Security plugins slow down your installs and open their own share of security holes.
+I am not talking about moving your images here.
+I am talking about using external services for general optimization and caching.
+Security plugins also slow down your installs and open their own share of security holes.
+It’s much better to have security handled by your hosting service and/or Cloudflare.
+Don’t use plugins for all this.

 Use the minimum number of plugins possible.
+For a content-only website, it should be less than 12-15.
+For a store, or an advanced site on which many users and visitors can logged-in, 25-30 might be acceptable (of course, that depends on the weight of those plugins).
 If a plugin has many options and features, avoid it.
 Use a light plugin which only does what you need.
 If it doesn’t exist, do you actually need that feature?
 Sometimes less is better.
-And faster, in this case :)
+And faster, in this case 🙂

 The Empty Request Time